 Then two years ago, we thought we should hold a reunion.

-A few of us became coordinators of the event and decided to hold it with the band competition our alma mater holds annually.
+A few of us became coordinators of the event and held it with the band competition our alma mater holds annually.

 So I was on my way to the said reunion with my oldest daughter when there was a setback.

 First, my I- Pass (which is a transponder that sucks the money magically out of my wallet every time I want to go anywhere in Chicago) didn’t work at the first Indiana toll booth.

 And of course, someone was right behind me.